ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   2. On the list of NSX edges that is displayed, click the edge named `ocp-nsx-edge` to open its configuration window.
 If the edge is not listed, scroll down the list to locate it.
   3. In the configuration window for the `ocp-nsx-edge` NSX edge, click **Load Balancer** along the top bar and then click **Pools** on the left.
 The list of existing pools is displayed.
   4. Add the new worker VM as a member of the `api-pool-80` pool.
 To do this, select the `api-pool-80` pool and click **Edit**.
 Then, click **Members**.
   5. A list of existing pool members is displayed.
-Before you add the new worker as a member, select the existing **Compute_0** entry and click **Edit** to view the settings.
+Before you add the new worker VM as a member, select the existing **Compute_0** entry and click **Edit** to view the settings.
 Make note of all the settings shown.
-Be careful not to change any values.
+Do not change any values.
   6. Click **Cancel** to return to the Edit Pool window.
 Then, click **Members**.
   7. Click **Add** to open the New Member window.
 Complete the **Name** and **IP Address / VC Container** fields with the values for the new worker VM.
 For all other fields, use the same values that you noted from the **Compute_0** member.
 Click **OK** to save the values and close the New Member window.
 Click **Save** to close the Edit Pool window.
   8. You must also add the new worker VM as a member of the `api-pool-443` pool.
 To do this, select the `api-pool-443` pool and click **Edit**.
 Then, click **Members**.
   9. A list of existing pool members is displayed.
-Before you add the new worker as a member, select the existing **Compute_0** entry and click **Edit** to view the settings.
+Before you add the new worker VM as a member, select the existing **Compute_0** entry and click **Edit** to view the settings.
 Make note of all the settings shown.
-Be careful not to change any values.
+Do not change any values.
   10. Click **Cancel** to return to the Edit Pool window.
 Then, click **Members**.
   11. Click **Add** to open the New Member window.
 Complete the **Name** and **IP Address / VC Container** fields with the values for the new worker VM.
 For all other fields, use the same values that you noted from the **Compute_0** member.
 Click **OK** to save the values and close the New Member window.
 Click **Save** to close the Edit Pool window.